hashicorp/nomad/website/source/docs/drivers/docker.html.md

 conventions for naming and bind-mounts (i.e. `/alloc`, `/secrets`, `local`).
 Containers that don't match Nomad container patterns are left untouched.

-Operators can run the reaper in a dry run mode, where it only logs dangling container ids without killing them, or simply disable it through the `gc.dangling_containers` config stanza.
+Operators can run the reaper in a dry-run mode, where it only logs dangling container ids without killing them, or disable it by setting the `gc.dangling_containers` config stanza.

 ### Docker for Windows